tolgadaim/LehighHacks2023/README.md

 ### Instructions
 To play Polar Bear Crossing, simply download the files of the game and run it on your windows computer.
-Use the arrow keys to navigate the polar bear from one ice glacier to the next and answering questions along the way.
+Use the arrow keys to navigate the polar bear from one ice glacier to the next and answer questions along the way.
 The player starts with 15 seconds on the clock and needs to find fish to extend the time.
 Once the bear eats the fish, a question pops up, and upon a correct answer, the time is extended 10 seconds.
-When the clock hits 0 or when the polar bear falls into the melting glaciars the game ends.
+When the clock hits 0 or when the polar bear falls into the melting glaciers the game ends.

-ADD INSTRUCTIONS ON HOW TO DOWNLOAD game and website

 A more detialed step by step instruction is on the website:
 LINK